Katrin Siska

-Katrin Siska (born December 10, 1983) is an Estonian celebrity, vlogger, and musician, where she is a former member of the Estonian girl group, Vanilla Ninja.
+Katrin Siska (born December 10, 1983) is an Estonian vlogger and musician, and a former member of the Estonian girl group Vanilla Ninja.

 Siska was born in Tallinn, Estonia.
-Alongside her musical commitments, she has also been studying finance and accounting at a vocational school and international relations and diplomacy in Tallinn.
+Alongside her musical commitments, she studied finance and accounting at a vocational school, and international relations and diplomacy in Tallinn.
 After moving back to Estonia with Vanilla Ninja from Germany in 2006, she returned to university to study law at Tallinn University of Technology.

 She is fluent in Estonian, Russian, English, German and Finnish.
-At the university she has been studying also French.

-Siska was a member of a choir during her schooltime and started playing the piano when she was 7 years old.
+Siska was a member of a choir at school, and started playing the piano when she was 7 years old.
 She has a younger sister.

 In August 2009, Siska joined the Estonian Centre Party.

-In 2022, an announcement was made by Vanilla Ninja, that Siska had left the group.
+She left Vanilla Ninja in 2022.